netdata/netdata/collectors/systemd-journal.plugin/README.md

 unlike other log management systems, it supports dynamic and variable fields for each log message, while all fields and their values are indexed for fast querying.

-This means that each application can log messages annotated with its own unique fields.
+This means that each application can log messages annotated with its own unique fields and values, and `systemd` journals will automatically index all of them, without any configuration or manual action.

 For a description of the most frequent fields found in `systemd` journals, check `man systemd.journal-fields`.